Arnett Nelson: Career

 Although the extent of his involvement on sessions in the late 1920s is uncertain, he certainly played with Wade on sessions with singers Victoria Spivey and Perry Bradford, and in 1928 with cornettist Punch Miller and pianist Alex Hill.
 The following year, he played on sessions with female impersonator Frankie "Half Pint" Jaxon.
-In the mid-1930s he led his own Hot Four quartet, which comprised guitarist Big Bill Broonzy, steel guitarist Casey Bill Weldon, pianist Black Bob Hudson, and bass player Bill Settles.
+In the mid-1930s he led his own Hot Four quartet, which comprised guitarist Big Bill Broonzy, steel guitarist Casey Bill Weldon, pianist Black Bob, and bass player Bill Settles.
 They were sometimes credited as King Mutt and His Tennessee Thumpers.

 As a session musician, Nelson played on many blues recordings in Chicago in the 1930s, including records by Sweet Pease Spivey, Lil Johnson, Tampa Red, Bumble Bee Slim, Washboard Sam, Red Nelson, and the Washboard Rhythm Kings.
 On one 1936 recording by the State Street Swingers, bandleader Leonard Scott is heard to comment: "What's that you're doing, Arnett?
 I never heard nobody do that before."